-- Students possessing a bachelor degree from a Dutch higher education institution can enrol for the MSc Aerospace Engineering per 1 September and 1 February., The admission deadlines are 1 May for students who want to enrol per 1 September and 1 December for students who want to enrol per 1 February. - 2.
+- Students possessing a bachelor degree from a Dutch higher education institution can enrol for the MSc Aerospace Engineering per 1 September and 1 February.
+Except for the Space Flight track.
+The admission deadlines are 1 May for students who want to enrol per 1 September and 1 December for students who want to enrol per 1 February. - 2.
 For EER students, a rolling admission applies with an application deadline of April 1st.
-Enrolment is only possible per September 1. - 3.
-For non-EER students the application deadline is January 1st, selective admission on the basis of submitted materials.
+Enrolment is only possible per September 1.

+- 3. For non-EER students the application deadline is January 1st, selective admission on the basis of submitted materials.
 Enrolment is only possible per September 1st. - 4.
 The MSc Aerospace Engineering strives for diverse and balanced student population both at programme and at track level.
-This will be taken into account when considering the track preferences.
+This will be taken into account when considering the track preferences. - 5.
+Students that would like to apply for the MSc Aerospace Engineering Space Flight track can enrol per 1 September only.
+The admission deadline is 1 May 2021.
+The Space Flight track has a limited capacity, that only applies to admission academic year 2021-2022.